 Though it sounds simple, borrowers remain with many questions:

 - How does the alternative lending process work?
 What is an algorithm?
-Big Data what?
+What is Big Data?

 - Are all alternative loans the same?

 - Does an alternative loan make sense for my business?

 What is alternative lending?

 There are tons of financial products out there, but not all of them are exclusive to banks.
 For example, you can get business loans from a bank or also from an alternative lender (or nonbank lender).
 Alternative lenders don’t have banking licenses, but they do have all the necessary registries, permits, and licenses to offer loans, so they are as safe and sound of an option as banks.